 When a contact has been breached, the contract can be renegotiated or reconsidered.
 If this isn’t an option, state or federal consumer protection agencies can help or alternative dispute resolutions can be used.
 If nothing can be done by these means then a party can file suit.

-Filing Suit – If the amount in question in less than $5,000, the matter may be settled in small claims court.
+Filing Suit – If the amount in question in less than $5,000, the matter will start in small claims court.

 If the amount in question is over $30,000 the case will be handled in the Circuit Court and it may be advisable to discuss the matter with an attorney.
 Amounts between $5,000 and $30,000 can be handled in either District or Circuit Court.

-Statute of Limitations – In Maryland, the usual Statute of Limitations for filing suit is 3 years, though there are some exceptions.
+Statute of Limitations – In Maryland, the usual Statute of Limitations for filing suit for breach of contract is 3 years, though there are some exceptions.

-Oral vs Written Contracts – Oral contracts are legal but it is recommended to have a written contract for goods & services that are worth more than $500 and for real estate transactions.
+Oral vs Written Contracts – Oral contracts are generally enforceable, but written agreements are recommended in order to help resolve later disagreements.
+Further, a writing may be required to enforce a contract in certain situations, including the sale of goods that are worth more than $500, and for real estate transactions.

-Parole Evidence Rule – If there is a written contract, the terms can’t be changed by evidence of oral agreements that contradict the written contract.
+Parole Evidence Rule – If there is a written contract, the terms generally can’t be changed by evidence of prior oral statements that contradict the written contract.
 In cases where ambiguity exists, however, evidence in addition to the contract sometimes is permissible.
+This is why, if there is a written agreement, it must be checked to make sure that it accurately states the deal that has been struck (even if one party orally agreed to do something different before the written agreement is signed.)
+In most cases, if the prior oral agreement contradicts the written agreement, a court will not even be willing to hear evidence of the prior oral agreement.

 According to the Uniform Commercial Code (U.C.C) there are some warranties that are imposed by law.
 These warranties are called express warranties and implied warranties.
 Express warranties are often referred to as “warranties” and they come directly from the manufacturer.
 It is a guarantee that the product will perform as stated.
-There are 2 types of implied warranties; a "warranty of merchantability," which means that the product will do what it is supposed to do; e.g. a blender will blend and a "warranty of fitness for a particular purpose" which means if you have been told the product will be suitable for a certain purpose it will live up to that expectation; e.g. a coat will keep you warm to a certain temperature.
+There are 2 types of implied warranties; a "warranty of merchantability," which means that the product will do what it is supposed to do; e.g. a blender will blend, and a "warranty of fitness for a particular purpose" which means (with some additional requirements) that if you have been told by the seller that the product will be suitable for a certain purpose it will live up to that expectation; e.g. a coat will keep you warm to a certain temperature.

 A seller can disclaim these warranties but has to do so in writing by using statements such as “sold as is”.
 The U.C.C. has specific rules for disclaimers and how they are to be included in a contract.